Christian Petzold (director): Career

 His first film was Pilotinnen, which he directed for his film school graduation in 1995.
 While The State I Am In (German: Die innere Sicherheit) (2000) was his first feature film, also noting his first collaboration with Harun Farocki.
 In 2005, his film Gespenster was presented at the Berlin International Film Festival, as was his 2007 film Yella.
 Petzold writes his own scenarios, often collaborating with Harun Farocki.
 As his former teacher at dffb, Farocki was a major influence on Petzold, who, along with Angela Schanelec and Thomas Arslan, is generally considered to be part of the Berlin School.

 While the Berlin School is often associated with a new turn towards realism and political cinema, Petzold's films, while they address issues of work and employment, also deal with conflicts between life and death.
 In Gespenster the protagonist leads a ghost-like existence.
 In Yella the protagonist is, possibly, already dead at the beginning of the film.
 These three films came to be called the "Gespenster Trilogy".

 The 2008 film Jerichow was his fourth collaboration with Nina Hoss after Something to Remind Me (German: Toter Mann), Wolfsburg and Yella.
 The drama concerns a soldier who, having returned from Afghanistan to Prignitz, becomes involved in a relationship with a married woman.
 The movie was nominated in the main competition at the 65th Venice International Film Festival in 2008.
 In 2009, Petzold received a 'best director' nomination for the Deutscher Filmpreis award.

 Although more famous as a director of film and television, Petzold has also staged Arthur Schnitzler's The Lonely Way (German: Der einsame Weg) at the Deutsches Theater following an invitation by Oliver Reese.
 The drama, with Nina Hoss as protagonist, premiered on 14 March 2009.

 Petzold's film Barbara competed in competition at the 62nd Berlin International Film Festival and Petzold won the Silver Bear for Best Director.
 The film was selected as the German entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.
 The film became Petzold's greatest box office success, grossing $4,129,250 worldwide.

+Other activities

+In 2023, Petzold served on the official selection jury for the 71st San Sebastián International Film Festival, chaired by Claire Denis.